 | Measurement | Rankings, impressions, clicks | AI mentions, AI search volume, share of citations |

-The overlap matters too: AI systems lean heavily on pages that already rank well and on sites with strong authority signals.
-Good SEO is the entry ticket; GEO is what gets you picked from the shortlist.
-If your technical foundation is weak, fix that first — our website audit checklist covers the basics.
+The overlap matters too.
+AI systems lean heavily on pages that already rank well and on sites carrying strong authority signals.
+Good SEO is the entry ticket.
+GEO is what gets you picked once you're on the shortlist.
+If your technical foundation is shaky, start there first.
+Our website audit checklist covers the basics you need in place before any of this matters.

 How AI Systems Choose Their Sources

-Every major AI answer engine follows a similar pipeline: it interprets the question, retrieves candidate documents (usually via a search index), and then synthesizes an answer while citing the sources it leaned on.
-Your job is to survive all three stages:
+Every major AI answer engine follows a similar pipeline.
+It interprets the question, retrieves candidate documents (usually through a search index), and synthesizes an answer while citing whatever it leaned on most.
+Your job is to survive all three stages.

-- Retrieval: you must be indexed, crawlable, and ranking somewhere in the top results for the underlying queries.
-AI systems rarely cite page-40 content.
+- Retrieval.
+You need to be indexed, crawlable, and ranking somewhere near the top for the underlying queries.
+AI systems rarely reach for page-forty content.

-- Extraction: the model needs to lift a clean, self-contained fact or passage from your page.
-Walls of vague prose don't survive this step.
+- Extraction.
+The model needs to lift a clean, self-contained fact or passage from your page.
+Long stretches of vague prose don't survive this step.

-- Trust: when multiple sources say similar things, models prefer the one with clearer authority signals — structured data, author credentials, consistent entity information, and citations from other trusted sites.
+- Trust.
+When several sources say roughly the same thing, models favor the one with clearer authority signals: structured data, author credentials, consistent entity information, and citations from other trusted sites.

 The 9 GEO Tactics That Work in 2026